Requirement to analyse samples from food producing animals for residues of veterinary medicines and prohibited substances.

 These are set out for each species in Annexes I and II of Council Directive 96/23/EC.

-The plan for testing of samples is discussed with representatives from the sample collection agencies, the laboratories and the Food Standards Agency (FSA).
+The annual plan for testing of samples which runs from January to December is discussed with representatives from the sample collection agencies, the laboratories and the Food Standards Agency (FSA).

 Samples are collected by

-- FSA who collect red meat and poultry samples from carcasses from slaughterhouses
+- Food Standards Agency (FSA) and Food Standards Scotland (FSS) who collect red meat and poultry samples from carcasses from slaughterhouses

 - Animal and Plant Health Agency (APHA) who collect samples from live animals, animal feed, eggs and milk on farms